yashbahuguna/fourier-series-tool/README.md

 # fourier-series-tool
-javascript application for calculating and analysing fourier series.
+Python-flask application for calculating and analysing fourier series approximations.